Open Water Swimming in Triathlon: Even healthy athletes need to be aware of the heart risks

 Some background stats

-An independent review of triathlon fatalities in the United States for the period 2006-2008 identified 14 victims (1 per 67,000 participants) in the age range of 28-65 years, with 13 of the deaths occurring during the swim leg (1).
-A larger review undertaken by USA Triathlon (USAT) for the period 2003-2011 identified 42 race-related fatalities (1 per 76,000 participants) in the age range of 24-76 years, with 30 of the deaths in the swim (2).
+An independent review of triathlon fatalities in the United States for the period 2006-2008 identified 14 victims (1 per 67,000 participants) in the age range of 28–65 years, with 13 of the deaths occurring during the swim leg (Harris et al., 2010).
+A larger review undertaken by USA Triathlon (USAT) for the period 2003–2011 identified 42 race-related fatalities (1 per 76,000 participants) in the age range of 24–76 years, with 30 of the deaths in the swim (USA Triathlon, 2012).
 Fatalities were not confined to inexperienced triathletes but included athletes from a broad range of triathlon experience.
+More contemporary research also finds that while deaths and cardiac arrests during the triathlon are not rare, most have occurred in middle-aged and older men and most sudden deaths including cardiac arrests in triathletes happen occur most frequently during the swimming component of the triathlon (Harris et al., 2017; Windsor et al., 2020).

 Media reports imply that cardiac problems are wholly responsible for swimming deaths.
 Yet, scientific reports on the autopsy findings of triathlon victims are limited.
 Those that have been done show mild cardiac abnormalities were present in the majority of victims.
-Dr Larry Creswell, a cardiac surgeon in the University of Mississippi with an interest in athletes and heart disease, emphasises that the mechanisms of sudden fatal arrhythmia and cardiac arrest in these athletes remain unknown (3).
+The mechanisms of sudden fatal arrhythmia and cardiac arrest in these athletes remain unknown (Creswell, 2014).

 A fundamental question